lsst/dp0-1_lsst_io/tutorials-examples/index-portal-beginner.rst

     :name: Edit_chart_data

 Then hit Apply.
-The results you get might be slightly different from the results shown below (or the results from the 01_Intro_to_DP0_Notebooks) because of random sampling.
+The plot that you make will be slightly different from what is shown below, and different from the plot in the first of the :ref:`Examples-DP0-1-Notebooks` due to random sampling and the 10000 maximum that we used.

 .. figure:: /_static/Final_data.png